worldwonderer/proxy-for-spiders/README.md

 Multiple forwarding can increase the success rate of using free or unstable proxies

 * Response verification
-    * Pattern is a reused page of the target site with same URL prefix and similar HTML structure，such as 'movie.douban.com/subject/'
+    * Pattern is a reused page of the target site with same URL prefix and similar HTML structure，such as `movie.douban.com/subject/` for `https://movie.douban.com/subject/6981153/`
     * Patterns and verification rules are stored in a prefix tree which helps verify responses from different sites easily and effectively
     * Separated proxy pools for different patterns